cmptrnb/Xray-examples/VLESS-XHTTP-Nginx/README.md

 ## Step 12.
 Run client

-Still positioned in the Xray client directory, run the Xray client:
+Still positioned in the directory with the Xray client in it, run Xray with your client configuration:

 ```
 ./xray -c config.json